Abhinav5050649/Abhinav5050649.github.io/README.md

 ## Conclusion

-Docker simplifies the development, deployment, and management of applications based on the three-tier architecture.

-In this tutorial, we have convered the the deployment of a three-tier application using docker containers.
+In this tutorial, we have covered the the deployment of a three-tier web application using docker containers.
+Though this is just a simple demonstration, the concepts can be utilised for building web applications with complex architectures as well.

 ## Thank You for Reading!